james-horbury/texview/README.md

 ## Notes

 An ImGui.ini file will be automatically created after first running the program.
-This will preserve ImGui window information for subsequent instances but will be removed following the use of the `make clean` command.
+The ImGui state will persist until removed following the use of the `make clean` command.